mvongjesda/leaflet-challenge/README.md

 ![](images/metadata.png)

 The map was created using Leaflet to visualize the intensity of the earthquakes, with more signifant earthquakes having larger and darker data markers.
-When the markers are clicked in the web browser, popups show the intensity and location of the earthquake.
+When the markers are clicked in the local web browser from the index.html file, popups show the intensity and location of the earthquake.

 ![](images/earthquake_map.png)